-Spy Hop’s Statewide In School Programs
+Spy Hop's In School Programs

-In-Person Media Arts Assemblies
+Media Arts Assemblies

 Spy Hop’s Artist Mentors perform a 60-minute interactive assembly to a grade level or an entire school.
 The assembly introduces students to media arts concepts that are tied to Utah Core Standards through an interactive experience that includes student participation.
 Students explore media as a tool to express their ideas and tell their stories using film, music, or design.
 Students will also learn about career opportunities in the media arts and access to additional free afterschool programming at Spy Hop.